andrew-svds/spark-pivot-examples/1-Reporting/README.md

 This will drop you into a spark-shell with the TPC-DS tables ready to query.
 If you prefer pyspark add that to the end of your run command.

-Now you can try a query.
-Note to make copy/paste easy in the scala REPL it's wrapped in ().
+Now you can try a query, the one below gives sales by category (rows) and quarter (column).
+Note, to make copy/paste easy in the scala REPL it's wrapped in ().

 ```scala
 (sql("""select *, concat('Q', d_qoy) as qoy